LEARNING THE DIAGNOSIS

 PREPARING FOR DELIVERY AND LEARNING THE DEVASTATING NEWS

 However, we continued to plan for the birth of our baby, who was due in November.
 Our plans now included giving birth at a bigger hospital and surgeries, as all of these issues were able to be fixed.
 We were not ready for the news that came in August.

 When we received the results of my blood work back, we discovered that our baby had Trisomy 13, a condition that was said to be “incompatible with life.”

 We believe in the power of prayer and in our faithful God, so we began to pray for healing, though we knew that healing might not come in this life.
 The blood work had also revealed that we were having a son; we named him Micah and spent the rest of the pregnancy cherishing each moment we had with him here on earth.

 GETTING TO KNOW OUR SON, MICAH

 Micah was very active throughout pregnancy, and we ended up having thirteen more weeks of kicks, punches, and movements that felt like baby yoga.
 We got to know his personality through his movements and reactions to different sounds and activities.
 Most babies with trisomy 13 are not born alive, but as a result of many answered prayers, Micah was born alive and breathing on his own.

-He only lived for seventeen hours, but it was a beautiful seventeen hours in which we were able to hold our son, feed him, change his diaper, care for him.
-Most of our immediate family were able to meet and hold him, and our daughter was able to spend time with her baby brother.
+He only lived for seventeen hours, but it was a beautiful seventeen hours in which we were able to hold our son, feed him, change his diaper, and care for him.
+Most of our immediate family was able to meet and hold him, and our daughter was able to spend time with her baby brother.